Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 She still had much to do before the day was done and it would require a trip to Agrihan, a small dormant volcanic island in the South Pacific which housed the point where she'd inherit the role of Aerth Mother from the Aerth herself.
 From there she would oversee the role of Aerth Mother for the time until the great cleansing in attempt to help forestall and prevent the imminent destruction of civilization.
 The old Nelony had managed to push her way to the surface enough to influence her new found power to affect the outcome of humanity's fate.

 As she sat in the warm spring water rinsing herself, stretching her muscles and flexing her joints, a small mammal approached the spring and announced its presence to her.
 She turned to see a small squirrel standing on its hind legs, staring at her.
-As soon as their glance met she felt it trying to communicate.
+As soon as their eyes met, she felt it trying to communicate.

-"Danger" it squawked to her in a series of chirps and clicks.
+"Danger" it squawked to her in a series of chirps and clicks, dancing around on all fours, wiggling its tail upright.

-She moved to the edge of spring basin.
+She moved to the edge of the spring basin.

 "Ttckltckctk?" she spoke to it.